dinakajoy/country_select/README.md

 # Country_Select

 This is a ReasonReact project that allows users to chose countries from a custom dropdown list of countries.
-Users can use the `Tab` key to navigate through the content and the `Enter` key to select an item.
+Users can use the `Tab` key to navigate through the content and the `Enter` or `Space Bar` key to select an item and close the dropdown

 ## Project Structure